prokube-ai/kubeflow-examples/images/llama2-chat-predictor/README.md

 # Llama2 Deployment

 For deploying the Llama2 model, we will create a custom predictor using KServe.
-KServe provides a way to implement a custom model server, enabling you to bring your own models and pre/post-processing code.
+This directory holds all the code as well as the Dockerfile to create the image for the llama2 deployment in kserve.
+The steps for the actual deployment in kserve can also be found in this repository (`/serving/llama2-chat`).

 If you are new to creating custom predictors with KServe, you may read more about it in the [KServe documentation](https://kserve.github.io/website/0.8/modelserving/v1beta1/custom/custom_model/).

 For a gentle introduction and detailed guide on working with Llama2, consider reading this blog post: [How to prompt Llama](https://replicate.com/blog/how-to-prompt-llama).